xyr11/iskhubslow/README.md

 </details>

 # About the Project
 IsKHubSlow is a bot that checks if KHub is slow based on its response time and tweets it, inspired by the idea of [@IsKHubDown](https://twitter.com/IsKHubDown "@IsKHubDown") on Twitter.
 Open-sourced here on GitHub!
+(Not affiliated to KHub or PSHS.)

 ## Planned Features
 For starters, here's what I *plan* to do:
 - Request data from an API that checks for response times
-- Determines if current response time is slow using historical data
+- Determines if current response time is slow using historical data and statistics
 - Condense information and tweets the results
 - I also tweet routinely every 4 hours about current statuses of KHub